tysonmote/dotfiles/README.md

 # dotfiles

 This repo contains some of the common programs and configurations I use when bootstrapping a new machine.

+NOTE: A lot of this is outdated because I just use Migration Assistant these days.

 ## Basics